LeeMorinUCF/QMB6358S22/demo_16_Getting_StaRted_with_R/README.md

 i.e. *code golf*, which may not make sense to a new user.
 Sometimes you want the solution that is most clear.
-Over time, you will develop the skill of searching for help and work on your golf game, if that is your style.
+Over time, you will develop the skill of searching for help --and work on your golf game, if that is your style.